cmda-bt/pt-course-21-22/week-4.md

 ![Deploy Banner](assets/banners/banner-deploy.jpg)

 > Put your app on the web!
+> If you find yourself troubled by Heroku errors?
+View the [troubleshooting guide!](docs/heroku-troubleshooting.md)

 #### Synopsis
 - **Time**: 2h (depending on what platform you pick)